International

 Welcome to London!
 Upon arrival, check in to your centrally located hotel and enjoy time to relax after your journey.
 This evening, gather with your fellow travelers for a three-course welcome dinner at the hotel and an introduction to your English lighthouse adventure.

 Travel east through the Kent countryside to visit North Foreland Lighthouse, a handsome white tower standing proudly above the cliiffs of Broadstairs.
 It marks the turning point into the Thames Estuary and has guided ships since 1499.
 Continue to Dover Castle to see the Dubris Pharos, a remarkably well-preserved Roman lighthouse built nearly 2,000 years ago.
-After lunch on the castle grounds, visit South Foreland Lighthouse, perched high above the famous White Cliffs of Dover.
+After lunch outside the castle grounds, visit South Foreland Lighthouse, perched high above the famous White Cliffs of Dover.
 Built in 1843, this Victorian-era beacon was the first in the world to use electric light.
+We will tour the harbor and to see the harbor lights, Breakwater Knuckle, Breakwater West End, Prince of Wales Pier and Admiralty Pier.
+Then on to the hotel for dinner.

 This morning, take a ferry to the Isle of Wight, a place of unspoiled beauty and maritime tradition.
 Visit Needles Lighthouse, standing at the tip of jagged chalk stacks that rise from the sea—one of England’s most photographed sights.
 Continue to St. Catherine’s Lighthouse, dramatically positioned beneath the island’s southern cliffs, where it has warned mariners since 1840.
 Nearby, see the St. Catherine’s Oratory, a medieval stone tower built by a 14th-century knight as a penance for shipwrecks.
 End the day with a visit to the Classic Boat Museum, showcasing the island’s shipbuilding legacy.